stibbons1990/hex/docs/blog/posts/2025-05-18-tracking-progress-in-with-ryot.md

         - secretName: tls-secret-cloudflare
           hosts:
             - ryot.very-very-dark-gray.top
     ```

+??? tip "Ryot can be deployed with debug logs and full backtrace when needed."

+    To enable debug log with full backtrace, re-deploy with these environment variables:

+    ``` yaml linenums="104" hl_lines="2-5"
+            env:
+            - name: "RUST_BACKTRACE"
+              value: "full"
+            - name: "RUST_LOG"
+              value: "ryot=debug"
+    ```

 Before deploying the application, create a dedicated system user to own the local